longj724/ELC-Engineering-Challenge/README.md

 ### Overview

 This is a REST API for the CSV dataset found at [DataSF.org](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data).
 It is built using [NestJS](https://nestjs.com/) and hosted at https://elc-engineering-challenge-production.up.railway.app/food-trucks.
 A frontend that uses this API to display food truck data can be found at https://elc-engineering-challenge-frontend.vercel.app/.
-The frontend is built using React and (Mapbox)[https://www.mapbox.com/]to render the markers on the map.
+The frontend is built using React and [Mapbox](https://www.mapbox.com/) to render the markers on the map.
 The frontend repository can be found at - https://github.com/longj724/ELC-Engineering-Challenge-Frontend.

 ### Documentation